Firewalla App version 1.52 is available on iOS / Android.

 To give your family extra protection, Family Protect will also help you turn on Active Protect and Ad Block strict mode.
 These features can still be applied to different devices.

-2. Auto-Configuration Wizard (Requires early access app and not supported on Red and Blue)
+2. Auto-Configuration Wizard (Not supported on Red and Blue)

 3. Top Blocked Flows by Region & Destination (Requires box version 1.975)